lastcc/Apple-Sample-Code/[Bug Report][UIViewPropertyAnimator]PhotoTransitioning/README.md

 This is a modified project that was submitted to Apple earlier today to help identify a potential bug in UIViewPropertyAnimator API.

 The `TransitionAnimator` has been observed to end too late where `FrameAnimator` has already finished 5 seconds earlier.
 The `TransitionAnimator`, which was then resumed by `continueAnimation(withTimingParameters:durationFactor:)`, was first paused by a user touch through a call to `pauseAnimation`.
-If, on some conditions, where users try to interrupt the animation multiple times back and forth, the duration of the resumed animation may exceeded the expectation.
+If, on some conditions, where users try to interrupt the animation multiple times back and forth, the duration of the resumed animation may exceed the expectation.

 ## Apple documentation: